mautic/developer-documentation-new/docs/plugins/config.rst

 Category config items
 *********************

 Use ``categories`` to define Category types available to the Category manager.
-See :ref:`Categories`.
+See :ref:`components/categories:Categories`.

 .. code-block:: php